blongden73/macrame/_posts/2020-06-08-francisco-miranda.md

     **But his work is not only shown at galleries.** He is involved in creative 3-D design like the decorative modular panels he created with architect Alejo Petrucci or the set design for the reality show Big Brother Argentina.

-    **From a small jewel to an installation seven meters long,** this creative talent finds inspiration from commercial projects​, because in his words:
+    **From a small jewel to an installation seven meters wide,** this creative talent finds inspiration from commercial projects​, because in his words:

     “I just love creating a commercial product from scratch."